Netflix: 'Mind-boggling' 142 million accounts have tuned in to Squid Game

 Netflix's popularity figures always need disclaimers.
 Its audience stats have long exasperated parts of the TV industry for being unverified, unsupported and disclosed without much accountability.

-The most frequent yardstick Netflix uses to measure audience is tallying how many accounts watched a show or movie for at least two minutes during the first 28 days of release.
+The most frequent yardstick Netflix uses to measure audience is a total number of accounts that watched a show or movie for at least two minutes during the first 28 days of release.
 The two-minute threshold means some titles are counted as being "watched" before the viewer even arrives at the main title sequence.
 Some people in the industry refer to this metric as a tally of how many accounts have sampled a Netflix title, rather than watched it.
 (Only once, Netflix released a ranking of the shows and movies that have accumulated the most total viewing hours in their first 28 days of release -- essentially, what are really the most "watched."
 More on that below.)

 But Netflix's stats also aren't independently verified, nor are they backed up by detailed data from the company, putting Netflix in the position to cherry-pick highlights without much transparency.
 Traditional media companies, by contrast, report box office performance that's independently monitored, and they're at the mercy of third parties like Nielsen as the barometer for TV shows.